-This vining plant’s air-purifying ability is more than just NASA-certified, as impressive as that may be.
+This vining plant’s air-purifying ability is more than just NASA-certified.

-Researchers told the 2005 annual meeting of the American College of Allergy, Asthma and Immunology of a study that found English ivy can remove allergens like airborne mold and even airborne dog feces from the air, according to WebMD.
+Researchers told the 2005 annual meeting of the American College of Allergy, Asthma and Immunology about a study that found English ivy can clear the air of allergens such as airborne mold and even airborne dog feces, according to WebMD.

 Also, in 2009, research out of the University of Georgia found English ivy had one of the five highest rates of air-contaminant removal out of 28 plants tested.